shabados/gurmukhi_utils/README.md

 ## Contribute

-If you want to help, or learn more about how the project structured, see the [CONTRIBUTING.md](./CONTRIBUTING.md) doc!
+If you want to help, or learn more about how the project is structured, see the [CONTRIBUTING.md](./CONTRIBUTING.md) doc!

 ## Community